Archive: Oct 2017

 In addition to composite equipment lasting longer, GE has designed carbon fiber composites to use in jet engine fan blades which result in a 5% decrease in fuel consumption when compared to similar engines.
 The blades will first be used with Boeing’s 777X aircraft.

-Like the metal components before them, composite materials in the automotive and aerospace industries will still need repairs.
+Like the metal components before them, composite material in the automotive and aerospace industries will still need repairs.
 When the need arises, Wichitech has the right products to get equipment back up and running.
 We offer safe, reliable, and value packed hot bond composite repair systems for all automotive and aerospace repairs.
 Contact us for more information on the products we offer for composite repairs.